 Only applications of recommended candidates from UNESCO will be considered.
 Candidates holding the Pre-admission Letter will be placed in the host university; those without the Pre-admission Letter should accept CSC’s placement of university.

-1. Application Form for Chinese Government Scholarship (written in Chinese or English);
+a) Application Form for Chinese Government Scholarship (in Chinese or English).

-Prospective diploma recipients must submit official document issued by your current school to prove your current student status or expected graduation date.
-Documents in languages other than Chinese or English must be attached with notarized Chinese or English translations;
+c) Notarized highest diploma: Prospective diploma winners must submit official proof of student status by their current school.
+Documents in languages other than Chinese or English must be attached with notarized Chinese or English translations.

-Applicants for music studies are requested to submit a CD of their own musical works.
-Applicants for the fine arts programs must submit a CD of their own works which include two sketches, two color paintings and two other works.
+g) Applicants for music studies are requested to submit their own works.
+Applicants for fine arts programs must submit their own works which include two sketches, two color paintings and two other works.

-7. Foreigner Physical Examination Form (photocopy).
-Applicants studying in China for over half a year should submit the photocopy of this form.
-(The original copy will be kept by yourself and the form is uniformly printed by Chinese healthy quarantine departments.
-It must be written in English, can be downloaded from http://www.csc.edu.cn/studyinchina or http://www.campuschina.org).
-The physical examinations must cover all of the items listed in the Foreigner Physical Examination Form.
-Incomplete forms or forms without the signature of the attending physician, or the official stamp of the hospital, or a sealed photograph of the applicant are considered as invalid.
-Please carefully plan your physical examination schedule as the result is valid for only 6 months.
+i) Applicants planning to stay in China for more than 6 months must submit a photocopy of the Foreigner Physical Examination Form completed in English (the original copy should be kept by the applicant.
+The form is designed by the Chinese quarantine authority and can be obtained from the dispatching authority.
+The physical examinations must cover all the items listed in the Foreigner Physical Examination Form.
+Incomplete records or those without the signature of the attending physician, the official stamp of the hospital or a sealed photograph of the applicants are invalid.
+Please select the appropriate time to take physical examination as the result is valid for only 6 months.

 VII Placement & Scholarship Confirmation